 The Pupil Premium was introduced by the government in April 2011 to provide schools with additional financial support for looked after children and those from low income families.
 The extra funding is to help narrow the attainment gap that exists between pupils from disadvantaged and more affluent backgrounds.This includes a Service premium for those whose parents are currently serving in the armed forces, which is designed to address the emotional and social well-being of such pupils where necessary.

 A designated senior leader, working closely with the school finance team, has a clear overview of how funding is allocated and monitors the effectiveness of interventions.

-Pupil Premium money is also used to ensure students have full access to a broad range of educational experiences such as residential courses, music tuition and swimming lessons.
+Pupil Premium money is also used to ensure students have full access to a broad range of educational experiences , for example: residential courses or music tuition.

 Governors have attended training about the Pupil Premium and are therefore able to challenge the school effectively.
 Feedback is routinely reported to governors at meetings.
 A named governor is fully involved in monitoring and evaluating the impact of Pupil Premium spending.

 Parents are reminded through the school newsletter of the criteria for applying for Free School Meals.

 Information about our use of Pupil Premium funding in 2019/20, and our plans for 2020/21 is published in the document below.